Prime Minister of Sweden

+As with several other similar offices in Europe, the office of Prime Minister came into existence in the nineteenth century as a result of Sweden's democratisation.
+Prior to the creation of the office, Sweden had no official head of government separate from the king; the country in periods was an absolute monarchy.
+However, several figures had formerly attained de facto status as leader of the government.
+Today, the prime minister holds the most influential political role in Sweden.

 Unlike most prime ministers in parliamentary systems, the prime minister is both de jure and de facto chief executive.
 This is because the Instrument of Government explicitly vests executive power in the government, of which the prime minister is the leader.
+The prime minister has two official residences; these are the Sager House and Harpsund.

 History

-Before 1876, when the office of a single prime minister was created, Sweden did not have a head of government separate from the king.
-Historically though, the most senior member of the Privy Council (during the absolute rule this was the Lord High Chancellor) had certain similarities to the office of a head of government.
-This was most evident during the so-called Age of Liberty from 1718 to 1772, when powers of the Monarch were greatly reduced and the President of the Privy Council became the most powerful political figure in Sweden.
+Historically, the monarchy of Sweden served as both head of state and head of government.
+Examples like Kings Gustav I, Charles XI, and Gustav III showcase how the Swedish government was structured around the monarchy.
+However, many of these kings had powerful domestic advisors who sometimes took on the role of de facto head of government; the most prominent of these examples is Axel Oxenstierna, who played a pivotal role in the formation of the Swedish Empire.
+The office of Lord High Chancellor was commonly the closest role to a de jure head of government, and they had similar responsibilities to the modern Prime Minister during the so-called Age of Liberty; no governmental offices were called Prime Minister at the time.

 At the adoption of the new Instrument of Government of 1809, the two offices of Prime Minister for Justice (justitiestatsminister) and Prime Minister for Foreign Affairs (utrikesstatsminister) were created, though their roles were no more than just the heads of their respective ministries.
 When the office of the prime minister was created in 1876, the prime ministers for justice and foreign affairs were thus subsequently demoted to Minister for Justice and Minister for Foreign Affairs.
-Unlike the minister for justice, the minister for foreign affairs did however continue to be styled as "Excellency", an honour shared only with the Prime Minister.
+Unlike the minister for justice, the minister for foreign affairs did, however, continue to be styled as "Excellency", an honour shared only with the prime minister.